sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I made the navbar and the footer fixed, and added min height and margin-bottom to the body element to make my main content scrollable.

-todo:make it more tidy, maybe move the margin-bottom from body to main, maybe add margin top, investigate the `margin: spacing(8, 0),` and if it's good to be there.
+todo: make it more tidy, maybe move the margin-bottom from body to main, maybe add margin top, investigate the `margin: spacing(8, 0),` and if it's good to be there.
 Ideally body should have top / bottom margin equal to the height of the navbar / footer elements + something for styling reasons.

 [done]